wearedevx/expo-uni-starter/tw/README.md

 ### Animated Components

-`tw` re-exports every component from ReactNative's Animted, with pseudo-classes and breakpoints support.
+`tw` re-exports every component from ReactNative's Animated, with pseudo-classes and breakpoints support.

 ```js
 import { classes as cls, AnimatedView, Text } from "tw";